ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 	![Pre-deployment approval for Early Adopter environment](./_img/phase-rollout-with-rings/phase-rollout-with-rings-early-approval.png)

 6. The **Early Adopter** deployment publishes a private extension to the marketplace and shares it with predefined VSTS accounts.
 At this point both the **Canaries** and **Early Adopter** are impacted by the change.
-7. The **Early Adopter** deployment triggers the **User** environment deployment.
+7. The **Early Adopter** deployment triggers the **Users** environment deployment.
 This time we have a stricter pre-deployment approval gate, which requires all of the authorized users to approve the release.

 	![Pre-deployment approval for User environment](./_img/phase-rollout-with-rings/phase-rollout-with-rings-users-approval.png)